#1 Home Improvement Retailer

 What's direct sow in gardening?

-Follow the directions on your seed packet.
-It'll tell you when to start them indoors and when to plant them outside.
-Generally, you'll add three to five seeds per planting hole, then press them into the soil as directed.
-Mark where you planted them with a toothpick, twig, or flag so you don't confuse them with weeds later.
+Follow the instructions on your seed package.
+It'll tell you when to start them indoors and when to direct sow.
+Generally, you'll add 3–5 seeds per planting hole, then press them into the soil as directed.
+Mark where you planted them with a flag, toothpick, or twig so you don't think they're weeds later.

 What are seed tapes?